redoio/resentencing_data_initiative/README.md

 What it is not:
 - A blackbox prediction model
-- A decision-maker that determines which cases are ultimately resentenced
+- A decision-maker that determines the cases that are ultimately resentenced by the courts

 ## Execution